jakobsRepository/Interactive-Graph-Cuts-for-Object-Segmentation/README.md

 Also every parameter node is connected to one "class node" (orange), which value is fixed.
 The weight of this edge corresponds to some measurement that the assignment of the parameter node is correct (based on class properties).
 The sum of all edges is then the energy of the model.

-In the (s,t)-graph every pixel in the image also got a corresponding node.
-Later, the assignment of the pixel to either set s or t will correspond to a assignment of the value foreground or background of this pixel.
-Also every parameter node (all non terminal nodes) in the (s,t)-graph is connected to the two terminal nodes, s and t.
+In the (s,t)-graph every pixel in the image also got a corresponding node, which we will call pixel node.
+Later, the assignment of this node to either set s or t will correspond to a assignment of the value foreground or background of the corresponding pixel.
+Also every parameter node in the (s,t)-graph is connected to the two terminal nodes, s and t.

-Lets look at some properties of any (s,t)-cut of this graph and show that we can choose faktors(edge values) for the described markov network, such that its energy value will be equal to the cut of the corresponding (s,t)-graph
+Lets now create an energy function for the described markov network such that we can represent it as (s,t)-graph

-(1) Sum of (capacity of) terminal cuts should be equal to the energy between parameter nodes to class nodes
+(1) Sum of energy from edges between parameter nodes and class nodes must be equal to the capacity of terminal cuts in the (s,t)-graph

 Assume the assignment of a parameter node yields to some energy between it and its class node.
 In the (s,t)-graph one can then assign the edge between a pixel node and a terminal node a corresponding capacity, such that the cut of this edge would have the same cost as assigning the node to the opposite terminal.
+Since one needs to cut exactly one terminal node from each pixel node, these terms will then be equal.

-(2) Sum of neighboring-cuts should be equal to the energy between parameter nodes
+(2) Sum of energy between parameter nodes must be equal to the sum of non-terminal cuts in the (s,t)-graph

 Fo this we must chose the energy between two parameter nodes in the markov network to be zero when theys have the same assignment {foreground or background}, so the edge increases the energy of the markov network if and only if two neighboring nodes are assigned to different classes.
 The edge value of two neigbooured pixel-nodes is only included in the cut if these two are assigned to a different (s,t)-set (class).
 So if two parameter nodes in the markov network have a different assignment one can chose any energy value and then set the value in the (s,t)-graph to the same value.

-So we create an energy function fullfilling this criteria with the corresponding (s,t)-graph and then find the optimal parameter configuration with the min (s,t)-cut of the graph.

 (for a more rigorous proof see the paper)

-Results:
+# Results:
+We created an energy function fullfilling this criteria with the corresponding (s,t)-graph and then found the optimal parameter configuration with the min (s,t)-cut of the graph.

 For the capacity between two non-terminal nodes we computed a measurement of how good these two fit to each other.
 We use the function:  α*(-1.5*math.log(diff)+10)